MK2018/QuizX-QuickJS/README.md

-# QuizXAng
+# QuizX with Quick.JS
-Currently shelved while Quick.JS is in development.
+Currently holding while Quick.JS is in development.